 4. the title company's plant is certified to the 31st day following the mailing of the letter and affidavit;

 5. no contradicting affidavit is recorded by the creditor;

 6. the size of the property does not exceed 10 acres, if urban, or 200 acres, if rural (100 acres if the debtor is single); and

 7. the proposed purchaser or lender is a bona fide third party, paying money for or lending money against the property.

-The usual question from a client is “Can you get this lien against my homestead released?”
+The usual question from a debtor client is "Can you get this lien against my homestead released?"
 The expectation is that the attorney will obtain a Release of Lien that when recorded will conclusively, as a matter of fact and law, permanently remove the lien.
-Attorneys must be careful to manage the client’s expectations in this regard.
+Attorneys must be careful to manage the client's expectations in this regard.
 The statute does not provide for a traditional Release of Lien.
-It provides for a “Homestead Affidavit as Release of Judgment Lien” which only serves as a release if a title company agrees that it does.
+It provides for a "Homestead Affidavit as Release of Judgment Lien" which only serves as a release if a title company agrees that it does.
 That is a critical difference.
 Accordingly, the attorney must be careful not to guarantee any particular outcome—only that the statutory notice and affidavit process will be followed.
 In turn, the client must accept the potential limitations on the process.

 What Does the Attorney Need from the client?

 When asking that an attorney initiate the process of removing a lien from the homestead, the client should be prepared with a number of items: (1) a copy the abstract of judgment (if a copy of the judgment itself is available, supply that as well); (2) a copy of the warranty deed to the homestead; (3) a print-out from the local appraisal district indicating that the property is classified as homestead (sometimes there is a notation that it is "HS"); (4) the name and address of each judgment creditor and/or its attorneys; and (5) correspondence between the judgment creditor and the client.